sagemath/trac_to_gh/Issue 6720.md

 It was easier to work on a matlab python bridge just writing pure python C/api code.
 I have a file matpy.c in my home directory on sage.math.
 On sage.math if you start matlab and do

->> mex -g -I/usr/local/sage/local/include/python2.5 matpy.c /usr/lib/libpython2.5.so.1
+>> mex -v -I/usr/local/sage/local/include/python2.5 matpy.c /usr/lib/libpython2.5.so.1

 Then you can do

->> matemb(pythonfilename, pythonfunc, v1,v2,...,vn)
+>> matpy(pythonfilename, pythonfunc, v1,v2,...,vn)

 The function pythonfunc in pythonfilename will be called with arguments v1,v2,..,v_n which are matlab matrices or vectors, converted to python lists of lists.